rivalee/quietsignals/_posts/2025-08-10-press-a-button-to-evaporate-potable-water.md

 There’s a lot in here:

 * The fact that digital services have an impact on the real world, and require a large amount of energy, water and materials.
 * That small changes, embedded within a design system, can be cumulative – small improvements are multiplied.
+These small changes reduce the environmental impact of climate change, biodiversity loss and pollution.
 * Sustainability best practice should be followed.
 This is a deliberate variable to keep this design principle relevant as best practice changes over time.

 Each design principle has a space for blog posts which help to illuminate the principle.
 This also helps the principle to stay fresh and relevant.

 ## The beginnings
+Web sustainability was emerging as a concern, but it wasn't well known.
+We weren't talking about sustainability in the design team at GDS.
+Pages on GOV.UK had always been light (accessibility and sustainability go hand in hand), but since 2022, AI and video were increasingly being mentioned by senior management.

-We weren't talking about sustainability in the design team.
-AI and video were increasingly mentioned.
-Tom Greenwood published the excellent primer 'Sustainable Web Design', so web sustainability was emerging as a concern.
-W3C also published the [sustainable web guidelines](https://w3c.github.io/sustainableweb-wsg/).
+I read Tom Greenwood's excellent book 'Sustainable Web Design'.
+W3C published the [sustainable web guidelines](https://w3c.github.io/sustainableweb-wsg/).
 The [NHS had recently added sustainability to their design principles](https://digital.nhs.uk/blog/design-matters/2023/why-weve-put-sustainability-into-the-nhs-digital-design-principles).
 A lot of progress was happening outside of GDS.

 The intention behind setting up a group was to create a platform to explore digital sustainability, and bring it into the design team's awareness, consideration and conversations.
 In 2023, I created a Slack channel called ‘Planet centred design’[^1] and invited designers at GDS to join.